Improved Clean Cookstoves

 Integration of cooking solutions was mainly to avoid double counting, and a prioritization was applied where the other cooking solution, Biogas for Cooking was seen as one with a more limited scope so was considered of higher priority for the applicable locations.
 Clean Cookstoves therefore were limited in adoption if total functional units adopted between Biogas for Cooking and Clean Cookstoves exceeded the cooking energy TAM.

-The total carbon dioxide-equivalent reductions that can be achieved from 2020-2050 in the Scenario 1 are 31 gigatons carbon dioxide equivalent (including an attribution of 8 gigatons from black carbon).
-This scenario would cost an additional $128 billion and would raise lifetime operating costs by $2.0 trillion since families would now have to pay for something that used to be free (if their time for collecting firewood was discounted).
-Still only 84 percent of families in the three developing regions selected would have access to clean cooking, with Africa being the furthest behind considering its slow adoption of clean cooking technologies.
+The total carbon dioxide-equivalent reductions that can be achieved from 2020–2050 in Scenario 1 are 31 gigatons carbon dioxide equivalent (including an attribution of 8 gigatons from black carbon).
+This scenario would cost an additional US$136 billion and would raise lifetime operating costs by US$2.0 trillion since families would now have to pay for something that used to be free (if their time for collecting firewood was discounted).
+Still only 84 percent of families in the three developing regions selected would have access to clean cooking, with Africa being the furthest behind, considering its slow adoption of clean cooking technologies.

-The Scenario 2 of achieving the UN SDG for universal access by 2030 would see a reduction of 73 gigatons of carbon dioxide equivalents inclusive of 20 gigatons from black carbon reduction.
-This would cost an additional $264 billion in stove costs and $4.2 trillion in lifetime fuel and operating costs.
+Scenario 2 of achieving the UN SDG for universal access by 2030 would see a reduction of 73 gigatons of carbon dioxide equivalents inclusive of 20 gigatons from black carbon reduction.
+This would cost an additional US$291 billion in stove costs and US$4.2 trillion in lifetime fuel and operating costs.

 Clean cookstoves are an important solution to consider for drawdown.
 It should be noted that 17 percent of the world’s black carbon comes from biomass-based cooking, and reducing this value to almost zero by replacing solid fuel-burning stoves with renewable fuel stoves is a huge step towards drawdown.
 The source of solid-wood fuel is not considered in this model, but the nature of clean cookstoves enables solid fuel of size and density that could come from regenerative forest management and not subsistence clear-cutting.